waynesun09/reportportal-operator/roles/reportportal/README.md

     oss_enabled: false
     oss_endpoint: ""

-If deploy_minio is `False`, the values need be updated to use existing Minio service.
+If deploy_minio is `no`, the values need be updated to use existing Minio service.

 Elasticsearch deploy parameters:

-    deploy_elasticsearch: True
+    deploy_elasticsearch: yes
     es_replicas: 1          # need update to 3 for ha
     es_storage_size: 10Gi   # better 2update to 30
     es_image: docker.elastic.co/elasticsearch/elasticsearch:7.6.1

-If deploy_elasticsearch is `True`, Elasticsearch service will also be deployed in current project namespace and don't need update the following default values.
+If deploy_elasticsearch is `yes`, Elasticsearch service will also be deployed in current project namespace and don't need update the following default values.

 Elasticsearch service default values:

     es_host: elasticsearch-master
     es_port: 9200

-If deploy_elasticsearch is `False`, the values need be updated to use existing Elasticsearch service.
+If deploy_elasticsearch is `no`, the values need be updated to use existing Elasticsearch service.

 ReportPortal services values